gustavorabello/labmfa/content/pages/media.rst

 seen, after the initial coalescence of bubbles, the bubble flow speed increases dramatically and the bubble interfaces collapses.
 After this point, the numerical simulation is no longer valid.

+.. youtube:: FH49VS83Rjw?si=sZ6VaRFmoiHa3o2F
+    :class: youtube-16x9
+    :allowfullscreen: yes
+    :seamless: yes

+The simulation presented above describes the interection between fluid flowing between parallel plates and structure represented by a rectangular restriction.
+As can be seen, the fluid flow imposed a force to the structure that bounces until its steady shape.
+The von Mises stress is highlighted in colors shown on the top of the figure, while the horizontal velicity speed of the fluid flow is shown above.